dirb997/php_users_form/readme.md

 7. Add a Login page and a Dashboard page.☑️
 8. Add the validation to check if the user email and password do exist in the database.☑️
 9. Create a redirection functionality to a specialized dashboard page based on the id user id. ☑️
+10. Create a logout functionality so when we click the logout button, we are redirected to the login page. ☑️
+11. In the dashboard add the edit account information functionality.☑️
+    * We only can edit the following information: Name, Address, Password and Mail.

 # Next steps:
 1. Add new data validation to check if the new user is already on the blocked user's list.
-2. In the dashboard add the edit and delete account information functionality.
+2. In the dashboard add the delete account information functionality (check the logic).
-   * We only can edit the following information: Name, Address and Password.